 “Whilst the sums were not large, given our own very limited resources, they made the difference between doing the R&D and not.
 We simply could not have completed our science without that support.”

-Henderson adds that Callaghan Innovation’s support also provided validation during the more challenging periods for the business.
+Henderson adds that the support also provided validation during the challenging periods for the business.

-While P&G’s acquisition was a major milestone, Hendesi and Henderson say their greatest satisfaction has come from creating the company and products they set out to develop and doing it their own way.
+Despite these major milestones, Hendesi and Henderson say their greatest satisfaction has come from creating the company and products they set out to develop and doing it their own way.

 “Setting out to do something quite different entails a great deal of risk, belief, capital and a capacity to roll with the punches,” says Henderson.